sheltermanager/asm3/src/static/pages/manual/_sources/people.rst.txt

 area you want to check by postcode or name and you will receive a list of homecheckers who cover that area.

-When marking an owner as homechecked, you can link to the person record of the person who did the check, and it will show up in their homecheck history.
+When marking a person as homechecked, you can link to the person record of the person who did the check, and it will show up in their homecheck history.

 License